The force is strong with this one: Rotorua Darth Vadar seen taking out bin

 The photo surfaced on Google Maps showing a local Darth Vadar taking out their bin on Union St in Rotorua.

-The person, wearing a Darth Vadar mask, is dressed in what appears to be slip-on slippers and a white dressing gown or bathrobe.
+The woman, wearing a Darth Vadar mask, is dressed in what appears to be slip-on slippers and a white dressing gown or bathrobe.

 The snap was captured in May 2018 outside Your Home Away From Home accommodation.